What an Author Looks Like: Aminatta Forna

 Now we want to hear from you: What are you reading?
 What should we be reading?
 Tweet your recommendations to @GrubWriters with #WhatAnAuthorLooksLike and every month, we’ll choose an entry to receive a copy of the book we’re writing about.
 Send your book reviews to [email protected] for a chance to have it published on the blog or in our weekly newsletter.

-Shuchi Saraswat is a nonfiction editor at AGNI.
-Her writing has appeared in Ecotone, Tin House, Quick Fiction, Women's Review of Books, and Literary Hub.
+Shuchi Saraswat is the associate editor and a co-nonfiction editor at AGNI.
+Her writing has appeared in Ecotone, Tin House, Arrowsmith, Quick Fiction, The Boston Globe, Women's Review of Books, and Literary Hub.
 She received the Gulliver Travel Research Grant from The Speculative Literature Foundation and has received fellowships and scholarships to Djerassi Resident Artists Program, Writers Omi at Ledig House, The Writers' Room of Boston, Tin House Summer Writers' Workshop and Bread Loaf Writers' Conference.
-She founded and directs the Transnational Literature Series at Brookline Booksmith, an author events series focused on themes of migration and works in translation.See other articles by Shuchi Saraswat
+She founded the Transnational Literature Series at Brookline Booksmith and served as its director from 2018-2020, and she has judged a number of prizes, including the National Book Award in Translated Literature (2019) and the Restless Books Prize for New Immigrant Writing: Nonfiction (2021).
+She currently lives in Boston.See other articles by Shuchi Saraswat